The application period for Nutrient Management Farmer Education Grants will open January 15, 2026.

 Tier 2 funding, $3,000 maximum

-Offers nutrient management training and education, but developing a 590-compliant plan isn't required.
-Tier 2 funding can be used for administrative, training and support costs.
+Offers nutrient management training and education but developing a 590-compliant plan isn't required.
+Tier 2 funding can be used for administrative, training and support costs as well as stipends for implementation reviews.

 Deadlines

-Applications are accepted annually beginning January 31 of every year with applications due no later than April 15 of that same year.
+Applications are accepted starting mid-January of every year, with applications due no later than April 15 of that same year.